banhpete/Notes-on-Back-End-Topics/README.md

 As we can see from the the picture, Django is a python module so it is contained with Python (meaning that it's just python code that we use to host the web server and handle the requests/responses).

-The request goes to a Django Project, specifically the urls.py file which will then direct to an app, these are the functionalities of a web app, therefore, a Django project can have multiple apps.
+The request goes to a Django Project, specifically the urls.py file which will then direct to an app, these are the functionalities of a web project, therefore, a Django project can have multiple apps.
 The apps are separate folders that also have urls.py file which directs a request to specific views and then in the view, it may invoke a model to interact with the database.
 The view will then eventually send a template layer back to the browser as a response.